How to spend a day on Pittwater

 The best Pittwater day trips tend to share a few things in common:

-Rather than trying to see everything, most people find the day is most enjoyable when they choose a few highlights and let the rest unfold naturally.
+Rather than trying to see everything, choose a few highlights and let the rest unfold naturally.

 Previous